marcosjl31/MyConky/README.md

   `cd ~$HOME/.config/conky
    git clone https://github.com/marcosjl31/MyConky.git`

+* Edit file ``~$HOME/.config/conky/scripts/weather.sh``

+  To provide correct Latitude and longitude coordinates for the city you live in.

 * Create autostart Desktop file

   Create a new file : ``$HOME/.config/autostart/start_conky.desktop`` with this content :